nikkibuttowsk/SuppliMED/README.md

 <div align="justify">

-This project presents a Medicine Inventory System designed to efficiently manage and organize medical supplies.
-It is developed using C# for the backend logic, with SQL serving as the database for secure and structured data storage.
-The system also features a user-friendly interface built with HTML and CSS to ensure ease of use and accessibility.
+The project entitled “SuppliMed: Medical Supplies Inventory System” was developed to help organize and manage medical supplies more efficiently.
+The system uses C# for the backend functionality and SQL as the database to ensure secure and well-structured data management.
+It also includes a simple and user-friendly interface created with HTML and CSS to make the system accessible and easy to navigate.

-The main goal of this system is to help small pharmacies, non-government organizations (NGOs), barangay health centers, and volunteer groups improve the way they track and manage medicines.
-By providing an organized and reliable inventory process, the system aims to reduce errors, prevent stock shortages, and support better decision-making in distributing medical supplies to communities in need.
+The primary purpose of the system is to assist small pharmacies, non-government organizations (NGOs), barangay health centers, and volunteer groups in monitoring and managing medicines more effectively.
+Through a more organized inventory process, the system helps minimize errors, avoid medicine shortages, and support better decisions when distributing medical supplies to communities that need them most.
 <br/>

 ## ✨ Key Features